vivekbaikadi/major_project/README.md

 ### 👥 5.
 User List Page

-> Admin view to see all registered users with basic info and actions.
+> Admin view to see all registered users with basic info.

 ![User List](screenshots/users_list_page.png)